Cleared her throat like a paper cutter.

 Then the spoon was full.

-Then she put the spoon in her mouth.
+Then she put the entire spoon in her mouth.

 Died in a care center repeating the same question she inevitably asked in every conversation: Am I right or am I right?